-Admission to the M.Div. or M.A.R. program normally will be based on:
+Admission to the M.Div., M.A.R., or MAYM program normally will be based on

 - 1) Graduation with an appropriate bachelor's degree from a college or university accredited by an agency recognized by the Council for Higher Education Accreditation or holding membership in the Association of Universities and Colleges in Canada.
-Applicants whose bachelor's degree is from a college not accredited by a recognized national or regional accrediting agency must have one complete academic year of work at an accredited institution before being considered for admission. - 2) A minimum cumulative grade point average (GPA of 2.50) for all undergraduate work.
+Applicants whose bachelor's degree is from a college not accredited by a recognized national or regional accrediting agency must have one complete academic year of work at an accredited institution before being considered for admission. - 2) A minimum cumulative grade point average (GPA of 2.50) for all undergraduate work (M.A.R. requires GPA of 3.2).
 Any exceptions will be on the basis of demonstrated equivalency, and will require not less than a full semester of academic probation before the admission is finally approved. - 3) Applicant's demonstrated willingness to participate in seminary life and study in a constructive manner.
 Admission is without regard to race, creed, ethnic origin or gender.